Inceptix/Cassava-leaf-disease-classification/Docs/Project/Charter.md

 # Project Charter

-## Business background
+## Problem Description

-* Who is the client, what business domain the client is in.
+* What is the data science problem and what are we solving, why is it important?
-* What business problems are we trying to address?

 ## Scope
 * What data science solutions are we trying to build?